 Hip Tendonitis Treatment

-The specialists at Redefine Healthcare in New Jersey usually diagnose tendonitis through a physical exam, but they may order imaging tests to eliminate any other possibilities such as referred pain from the lower back, a pinched nerve or small compression fractures.
+The specialists at Redefine Healthcare in New Jersey usually diagnose tendonitis through a physical exam.
+Still, they may order imaging tests to eliminate any other possibilities, such as referred pain from the lower back, a pinched nerve or small compression fractures.

 When treating tendonitis, your doctor’s goal is to reduce inflammation and relieve pain.
-If your tendonitis is mild, treatment protocol may suffice that consists of rest, ice, compression and elevation.
+If your tendonitis is mild, the treatment protocol may include rest, ice, compression, and elevation.
 If your condition is more severe, you may require more intensive treatments.
 For tendonitis hip flexor treatment, you often receive some combination of the following: